lune-org/lune/docs/pages/Getting Started - 1 Installation.md

 ### Using GitHub Releases

 You can download pre-built binaries for most systems directly from the [GitHub Releases](https://github.com/filiptibell/lune/releases) page. <br />
-There are many tools that can install directly from releases, and it is up to you to choose what tool to use when installing using this method.
+There are many tools that can install binaries directly from releases, and it is up to you to choose what tool to use when installing here.

 ## Next steps

+Congratulations!
+You've installed Lune and are now ready to write your first script.

-Now that you've installed Lune, head over to the [Writing Scripts](https://github.com/filiptibell/lune/wiki/Getting-Started---2-Writing-Scripts) page to write your first script!
+-   If you want to write standalone scripts, head over to the [Writing Scripts](https://github.com/filiptibell/lune/wiki/Getting-Started---2-Writing-Scripts) page.
+-   If you want to write Lune scripts specifically for Roblox, check out the [Roblox](https://github.com/filiptibell/lune/wiki/Roblox) section.